-By now most of us will be familiar with the various store loyalty schemes.
-I’m thinking here about the likes of Tesco Clubcard, Marks and Spencer’s Sparks and Nectar, to mention just three of the biggies.
-Some of us may even be active users of such schemes.
-Loyalty schemes are of course quite an old invention.
-Again, I’m thinking about the Co-op’s divi and, of course, Green Shield Stamps from past times.
+Most of us will be familiar with the various store loyalty schemes.
+I’m thinking here about the likes of Tesco Clubcard, Marks and Spencer’s Sparks and Sainsbury’s Nectarcard, to mention just three of the biggies.
+You might even be an active user of one of these schemes.
+Loyalty schemes are of course quite an old invention, you might remember Co-op’s divi and, of course, Green Shield Stamps from past times.

 Some loyalty scheme challenges

 There are many challenges to running these sorts of schemes.
-This is not just from the scheme provider’s perspective, but also from the users’ point of view:
+Not just from the scheme provider’s perspective, but also from the users’ point of view:

 - How to value transactions?